...

 skip to Main Content

-Pinched Nerve
+Pinched Nerve Treatment in Beverly Hills

 What is a Pinched Nerve?

-A pinched nerve occurs when neurons in your nervous system are compressed by the actions of bones, muscles, ligaments, cartilage, tendons or the contents of an intervertebral disc.
+A pinched nerve occurs when neurons in your nervous system are compressed by the actions of bones, muscles, ligaments, cartilage, tendons, or the contents of an intervertebral disc.
 The pressure activates a pain signal in your nerves that alerts your brain that something is not right at a specific location.

-Sometimes the signal may be numbness, tingling, a feeling of pinpricks, or a sharp radiating pain somewhere in the patient’s legs or arms.
+Sometimes, the signal may be numbness, tingling, a feeling of pinpricks, or a sharp radiating pain somewhere in the patient’s legs or arms.
 Some patients may feel muscle weakness.
 This radiating pain is called radiculopathy.
 To a physician, radiculopathy is a little bit like a curveball.
 The source of the pain is referred or coming from another location.
 So actually, there is nothing wrong with the patient’s legs at all.
 The problem is a pinched nerve located somewhere in the lower part of the spine.
 Your neurosurgeon is trained to pinpoint the location using a range of simple exercises and advanced imaging tools if needed.

 The same type of radiating referred pain can be felt by patients who complain of tingling in their hands, arms and shoulders.
 The actual location of the nerve that is triggering the referred pain is in the neck, the cervical region of the spine.